tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 #### Random Synchrony

 Messages are delivered with random delays, such that the average delay is finite.
-There many be periods of arbitrarily long days (this is a weaker assumption than weak synchrony, and only a bit stronger than full asynchrony, where the only guarantee is that messages are eventually delivered).
+There may be periods of arbitrarily long days (this is a weaker assumption than weak synchrony, and only a bit stronger than full asynchrony, where the only guarantee is that messages are eventually delivered).
 It is impossible to tell whether an instance has failed by completely stopping or if there is just a delay in message delivery. [[1]]

 #### Asynchrony